gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 > `Shoot`s created with Gardener >= v1.45 have a dedicated client CA which verifies the legitimacy of client certificates.
 For older `Shoot`s, the client CA is equal to the cluster CA. With the first CA rotation, such clusters will get a dedicated client CA as well.

-All of the certificates are valid for 10 years.
+All the certificates are valid for 10 years.
-Since it requires adaptation for the consumers of the `Shoot`, there is no automatic rotation and **it is the responsibility of the end-user to regularly rotate the CA certificates.**
+Since it requires adaptation for the consumers of the `Shoot`, there is no automatic rotation, and **it is the responsibility of the end-user to regularly rotate the CA certificates.**

 The rotation happens in three stages (see also [GEP-18](../../proposals/18-shoot-CA-rotation.md) for the full details):